-Lesbian, gay, bi or trans ("LGBT"): The fact that a child may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by their peers.
-In some cases, a pupil who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-The School endeavours to provide a safe space for LGBT children to speak out or share their concerns with trusted members of staff.
+The fact that a child may be LGB or gender-questioning is not in itself an inherent risk factor for harm.
+However, children who are LGB or gender-questioning may be targeted by their peers.
+In some cases, a pupil who is perceived by their peers to be LGB or gender-questioning (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+Risks can be compounded where children who are LGB or gender-questioning lack a trusted adult with whom they can be open.
+The School endeavours to provide a safe space for LGB or gender-questioning children to speak out or share their concerns with trusted members of staff